 Hildene was built by presidential son, Robert Lincoln in 1905 as his ancestral home.

 The gardens here are an attraction in their own right.
-Late May to mid-June more than 1,000 fragrant peony blossoms fill the formal garden.
-This phenomenon, known as the “Celebration of Peonies,” was named by the ABA in 2016 as a Top 100 Event.
-The garden is designed to resemble a stained glass window; the privet the lead, the flowers the glass.
-Colorful perennials replace peonies for the summer.
+Early to mid-June more than 1,000 peony blossoms fill the formal garden.
+This phenomenon, known as the “Celebration of Peonies,” was named a Top 100 Event by ABA.

 Group Policy and Rates:

 Groups of 20 or more.
-Guided tours by reservation only, based on availability. $15.00 per person, escort and driver complimentary.
-Behind the Scenes Archives Tour add $5.00 per person.
-Garden Powerpoint Presentation by Hildene Horticulturist add $5.00 per person.
+Guided tours by reservation only, based on availability. $16.00 per person, escort and driver complimentary.
+Behind the Scenes Archives Tours and other Add-ons add $6.00 per person.
+Garden Presentation and Q &A with Hildene Horticulturist add $6.00 per person.
 Catered lunches available by reservation.
 Allow 4 hours for your visit.